Nordic Coordinator: Petronella Zetterlund

-Sivuvalo is a multilingual literature project that for more than four years has been working in Finland to make visible the literary works, rights and viewpoints of immigrant language writers.
+Sivuvalo is a multilingual literature platform that for five years has been working in Finland to make visible the literary works, rights and viewpoints of immigrant language writers.
 In 2013, Sivuvalo started the mapping of immigrant language writers in Finland initiated by poet and activist Roxana Crisólogo with a grant from the Kone foundation.
 In 2104, poet and graphic designer Daniel Malpica was incorporated into the Sivuvalo project as event producer, graphic designer and editor.
-In the last year, Sivuvalo has gathered a new team including young writer and translator Aya Chalabee and translator Anne Ketola.
-Sinces 2017, Sivuvalo organizes multilingual readings all over Finland as well as seminars, workshops, literary events, inviting writers and experts.
+In 2018, Sivuvalo has a new team.
+Sivuvalo organizes literary readings all over Finland as well as seminars, workshops, literary events, inviting writers and experts.
 Sivuvalo also has published books by immigrant language writers, is coordinating translations and publication in literary magazines and online, and is always looking for new and possible solutions to make visible the works of immigrant language writers in Finland.

 Tre Tärningar is the host association of NolitchX, and Petronella Zetterlund is Nordic coordinator of the project.

 Originally founded in 2009 as an art magazine in NY, Red Door was created with the purpose of documenting the different artistic/cultural movements all around us in an attempt to thread the waters and facilitate exchange and collaboration opportunities.
 In addition to this, after a relocation from the US to DK, Red Door is also an art gallery and collective space based in Copenhagen, with a space in Nørrebro that serves as exhibition and event space / concept shop / café.
 There is an adjacent record shop and an atelier.

 The gallery space is run as a collaborative project between Speakers Corner, Red Door, Tacos Chilangos and Vinyl Collectivet.